 This pizza started out as a sandwich!
 A grilled pesto Caprese panini to be precise, but it was really ugly and I couldn't manage to snap a half decent photograph.
 Yeah, it's true: I'll actually change a whole recipe around in an effort to make it prettier.
 But!
 I'll only do so if the updated version is as good or better than the original, which in this case, it was.

-So you can make this as a vegan panini if you’re so inclined.
+So you can make this as a vegan panini if you're so inclined.
 The panini version actually used avocado in place of vegan cheese, but it totally worked.
-I couldn’t bring myself to put avocado on the pizza because all I could envision was a wide sea of green atop a pizza crust.
-Again, I’m focusing on aesthetics, but it’s a good thing!
-I was brainstorming vegan cheese ideas when my husband reminded me that in my early blogging days I was big on putting homemade vegan ricotta on pizza.
-I’d just about forgotten about that, but it was perfect for a vegan Caprese pizza, and so here it is!
+I couldn't bring myself to put avocado on the pizza because all I could envision was a wide sea of green atop a pizza crust.
+Again, I'm focusing on aesthetics, but it's a good thing!
+I was brainstorming vegan cheese ideas when my husband reminded me that ricotta cheese is excellent on pizza.
+I'd just about forgotten about that, but it was perfect for a vegan Caprese pizza, and so here it is!